 Contact Us for Attic Insulation on Long Island

 At Rocket Insulation, our teams have provided comprehensive residential insulation services in Long Island and surrounding areas for years.
 We feature training, experience, knowledge and skill that are unmatched in the Southampton and Great Neck, NY, area.

 Whether you need new attic insulation for a newly constructed home or need to replace old insulation, Rocket Insulation is the company you can trust.

 Contact us today to schedule attic insulation services in Southampton, Great Neck and surrounding communities.

 My insulation is old but looks okay — can I keep it?

 The International Association of Certified Home Inspectors says most types of insulation, including loose-fill fiberglass and batts, can last 100 years or more.
-That said, if you own an older home, it’s worth having your attic insulation inspected by a professional who can check to ensure the underlying structure is still in good shape.
+That said, if you own an older home, it’s worth having your attic insulation inspected by a professional who can ensure the underlying structure is still in good shape.